 Bug Writing Table!
-If your students LOVE legos as much as mine do, they will LOVE building words with letter legos (Lakeshore).
+If your students LOVE legos as much as mine do, they will LOVE building words with letter legos from Lakeshore Learning.
 I always try to put something new or a new writing tool at the writing table to keep it exciting.
-These insect word cards are just the best because they have real photographs of bugs on them!
+These insect word cards are the best because they have real photographs of bugs on them!
 The green bucket has insect fine motor strips which students can trace or cut for some fun fine motor work.

 Butterfly Symmetry Smash Art!
 Butterflies are a fun way to explore symmetry for little learners.
-Cut out butterflies from construction paper by folding it in half.
-Then students squirt paint on one half of the butterfly, fold it together, and smash it!
-When they open the butterfly it will be the same on both sides.
-Once it’s dry add some pipe cleaners antennas.
+Cut out butterflies from construction paper by folding them in half.
+Then students squirt paint on one half of the butterfly, fold it together and smash it!
+When they open the butterfly, it will be the same on both sides.
+Once it’s dry, add some pipe cleaners antennas.
 The small paint bottles are from Discount School Supply.

 Bug Science!
-There are many insects you can bring into your classroom for an insect theme like ants, ladybugs, or butterflies.
-Bringing real insects in the classroom give students the opportunity to observe the insects closely from how they move, to what they eat, and even observe parts of the lifecycle of the insect.
-I typically only do one live insect each year but Place plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses, and discovery pages at the table.
+There are many insects you can bring into your classroom for an insect theme, like ants, ladybugs, or butterflies.
+Bringing live insects into the classroom gives students the opportunity to observe the insects closely, from how they move, to what they eat, and even observe parts of the life cycle of the insect.
+I typically only do one live insect each year in my classroom.
+You can build on the bug science theme by placing plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses, and discovery pages at the table.

-Since insects are so tiny, for small group I will place the insect on the floor for students to observe.
-They lay on their bellies to observe the insect while the share what they notice, see, and wonder.
+Insects are so tiny and may be difficult to see.
+No problem!
+During small group time, I will place the insect habitat on the floor for students to observe.
+They lay on their bellies to observe the insect while they share what they notice, see, and wonder about.
 Then they draw something they observed just like real scientists!

 Insect Block Center and STEM!
 Place Spring STEM I Can Build Cards, plastic insects, fake leaves, rocks, tree rings, fake flowers, and books about insects in the blocks center.
 New props will challenge students to extend their block play by planning and building NEW things related to insects!

-I hope I helped you pack your lesson plans full with tons of engaging insect activities for your little learners!
+I hope you have found many exciting ideas to pack your lesson plans full of tons of engaging insect activities for your little learners!
 If you want all the Insect Math and Literacy Centers, you can grab them HERE from my TPT store!

-If you want the All About Insect or All About Butterflies, click the covers below and it will take you right to my TPT store!
-They are both packed tons of real photographs, vocabulary cards, posters, anchor charts, activities, parent note, and teacher pages with photos of the units in action to help you set it up in your classroom!
+If you want the All About Insect or All About Butterflies, click the covers below, and it will take you right to my TPT store!
+They are both packed with tons of real photographs, vocabulary cards, posters, anchor charts, activities, parent notes, and teacher pages with photos of the units in action to help you set up your classroom!